azimanov/Applied-Data-Science-Capstone-IBM-Course-/README.md

-# Applied-Data-Science-Capstone-IBM-Course-
-This repository is dedicated to a Applied Data Science Capstone project in IBM Professional Certificate Course
+This repository is dedicated to SpaceX rocket launch descrtiptive and predictive analysis.
+In the presentation you can find the insights about the Launch Success Rate, Launch Sites, Orbits, Rocket Models, Payload, etc.